Nomanriaz786/crypto_deposit_api/README.md

-# Professional Crypto Deposit API with NOWPayments
+# Professional Crypto Deposit API with NOWPayments & Firestore

-A **production-ready**, modular Node.js API for handling cryptocurrency deposits using NOWPayments integration, built with professional architecture and optimized for Vercel deployment.
+A **production-ready**, modular Node.js API for handling cryptocurrency deposits using NOWPayments integration and Google Firestore database, built with professional architecture and optimized for Vercel serverless deployment.

 ## 🏗️ Architecture Overview